gt-crnch-rg/read-the-docs/docs/reconfig/xilinx/xilinx-getting-started.rst

 .. code-block::

     lmutil lmstat -a -c 2100@toolbox.crnch.gatech.edu

-   mutil - Copyright (c) 1989-2016 Flexera Software LLC.
+    lmutil - Copyright (c) 1989-2016 Flexera Software LLC.
 All Rights Reserved.
     Flexible License Manager status on Mon 4/5/2021 21:37

     License server status: 2100@toolbox
         License file(s) on toolbox: /tools/reconfig/licenses/xilinx_vivado_july2020.lic:

     toolbox: license server UP (MASTER) v11.14.1

     Vendor daemon status (on toolbox):

         xilinxd: UP v11.14.1

     Feature usage info:

-   Users of Vivado_System_Edition:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of SDK:  (Total of 15 licenses issued;  Total of 0 licenses in use)
+    Users of Vivado_System_Edition:  (Total of 15 licenses issued;  Total of 0 licenses in use) Users of SDK:  (Total of 15 licenses issued;  Total of 0 licenses in use) ...

-   Users of ChipScopePro_SIOTK:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of ChipscopePro:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of ISE:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of SysGen:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of XPS:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of PartialReconfiguration:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of Simulation:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of Implementation:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of Analyzer:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of HLS:  (Total of 15 licenses issued;  Total of 0 licenses in use)
+    Users of HLS:  (Total of 15 licenses issued;  Total of 0 licenses in use) ...

-   Users of Synthesis:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of ISIM:  (Total of 15 licenses issued;  Total of 0 licenses in use)

-   Users of PlanAhead:  (Total of 15 licenses issued;  Total of 0 licenses in use)

 Getting started with AWS for development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~